EligeBader/Recommender-Systems-Amazon-Product-Recommendations/README.md

   - Incorporate content-based filtering to improve recommendations.

 - **Optimize Hyperparameters**:
-  - Use techniques like grid search or Bayesian optimization to find the best hyperparameters for the models.
+  - Use techniques like grid search to find the best hyperparameters for the models.

 - **Feature Engineering**:
   - Explore additional text preprocessing techniques and feature engineering methods to improve model performance.
-  - Use domain-specific knowledge to create new features from the text data.

-- **Data Augmentation**:
-  - Apply data augmentation techniques to increase the diversity and size of the training dataset.

-- **Model Interpretability**:
-  - Implement methods to interpret and explain the model's predictions, such as SHAP or LIME.

-## 🙏 Acknowledgements
-A big thank you to the authors and maintainers of the libraries and tools used in this project.
-This project wouldn't have been possible without their contributions.